polakowo/datadocs/docs/big-data/data-engineering.md

     - They are in charge of pulling, cleaning and loading the data into data stores.
     - Over the years though, terminology and roles have become harder to separate.
     - Data engineering is much closer to software engineering than it is to a data science.
-- Data engineers are one of the most in- demand job roles at today’s leading companies.
+- Data engineers are one of the most in-demand job roles at today’s leading companies.
 - The tool set of a data engineer includes:
     - Hadoop, Spark, Python, Scala, Java, C++, SQL, AWS/Redshift, Azure
     - To stay marketable, keeping up to date is more important than ever.